kferles/llvm-coreutils/README.md

 #Building#

-Before starting all you need is to [install docker](https://www.docker.com)(follow the "Get Started" link to get OS-specific instructions).
+Before starting all you need is to [install docker](https://www.docker.com) (follow the "Get Started" link to get OS-specific instructions).

 After that you simply run: